 Step 1.
-Step 2.
-Define the Select the buddy responsibilities of the buddy
+Define the responsibilities of the buddy Step 2.
+Step 3.
+Communicate the buddy system Evaluate the buddy system

 Step 1.
 Define the responsibilities of the buddy

 Below are the recommended responsibilities of a buddy during the first two months from the new hire's first official work day.